The key to getting through the next few months? Learn to love winter. While every…

 Stonewall Motor Lodge – Stonewall, TX

-In the mid-60s, Tillie and Kermitt Hahne built this motor lodge in Stonewall, a town of just 150 people, due to rise in status of one of their friends and neighbors: Lynden B. Johnson.
-After JFK’s assassination, LBJ was sworn into office, and suddenly this sleepy hill country town filled with reporters, celebrities and politicians eager to be near the president at his Texas White House.
+In the mid-60s, Tillie and Kermitt Hahne built this motor lodge in Stonewall, a town of just 150 people, due to the rise in status of one of their friends and neighbors: Lynden B. Johnson.
+After JFK’s assassination, LBJ was sworn into office, and suddenly this sleepy hill country town filled with reporters, celebrities, and politicians eager to be near the president at his Texas White House.
 The motor lodge boasted twelve rooms — including one reserved for the Associated Press complete with a darkroom.
-Guests included Walter Cronkite, Jimmy Carter, Senator Ted Kennedy, Buzz Aldrin — who all experienced the legendary Texas hospitality of both the Hahnes and the Johnsons.
+Guests included Walter Cronkite, Jimmy Carter, Senator Ted Kennedy, and Buzz Aldrin.

 Have you stayed at a vintage motel?
 Where?
 Share in the comments!